ChronSyn/themegen/README.md

 This means you could technically use a colour which isn't generated because you didn't generate enough shades.

 You can still technically use `PRIMARY_DARKER_28` if you happen to generate enough shades, but you will have to make use of `//@ts-ignore` to prevent TS from complaining.

+Likewise, if you only generate 3 shades, and try to use a shade like `PRIMARY_DARKER_5`, you'll possibly experience an error as it's undefined.

 As always, use responsibly.